hdushan/oldHepsiTests/readme.md

     bundle install --verbose

+To run all test use ;

+cucumber storefront

-To run your test cases with tags ;
+To run only test cases with the regression tag ;

     cucumber  --tag @regression storefront